Supported tools

 ## Rate limits

 Standard [API request limits](/reference/request-limits) apply per user's usage of Notion MCP (totaled across all tool calls).
 Currently, this is an average of **180 requests per minute** (3 requests per second).
+A separate limit applies per workspace, shared across all of its connections and scaled to the workspace's plan.
+Because it's shared, you can be rate limited even when you're under the per-user limit above.

 Some MCP tools have additional, tool-specific rate limits that are stricter.
 These are subject to change over time, but the current values are listed below for reference: